tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

   - Per Device (FARMNAME_IP4) - default - workername consists of the name of the Farm and fourth segment of IP address of a device
   - Per Device (FARMNAME_IP3_IP4) - in addition, the third segment of the IP address is also included
+  - Per Device (FARMNAME_IP2_IP3_IP4) - in addition, the second segment of the IP address is also included
   - Single (FARMNAME) - All devices use the same workername (name of the Farm).
 This means that the hash rate is aggregated to one worker on the pool side.

 The workername mode may be changed anytime.